-The course spends 11 weeks on linear algebra and 3 weeks on PDEs.
-Please see the class web page for a detailed schedule of topics, with homework assignments.
-Homework will normally be due on Fridays at 1:00 p.m. (submitted through eCampus).
+Please see the class web page for a detailed schedule of topics and for the homework and class-discussion assignments.
+Homework will normally be due on Fridays at 1:00 p.m. (submitted through eCampus), with new assignments and W revisions in alternate weeks.